johnant/insight/README.md

 * Elasticsearch 1.5.0

 Steps:
-* Clone the repo insight-master and import the project in Eclipse
+* Clone the repo insight-master and import the project in Eclipse.
 * Create JAVA_HOME environment variable to point at the jdk1.8.0 installation directory and make sure that jdk1.8.0 is reflected on the Eclipse/Maven configuration.
 Consult the following page: https://stackoverflow.com/questions/19655184/no-compiler-is-provided-in-this-environment-perhaps-you-are-running-on-a-jre-ra
-* Update and build the project using Maven inside Eclipse (right click on project, first Maven -> Update Project..., then Run As -> Maven install)
+* Update and build the project using Maven inside Eclipse (right click on project, first Maven -> Update Project..., then Run As -> Maven install).
-* Create a runtime instance of Tomcat 7.0 in Eclipse
+* Create a runtime instance of Tomcat 7.0 in Eclipse.
-* Start Elasticsearch 1.5.0
+* Start Elasticsearch 1.5.0.
 * The offline module can be run as an independent java app by running the offline.Controller class
 * The online module must be run on Tomcat 7.0 (right click on project then Run As -> Run on Server).
 The front-end page should automatically appear in the Eclipse browser environment.

 Notes:
 * There are references to local property files inside the code in the below classes: offline.WebParser, offline.IndexManager, online.ContentAnalyzer, online.DocumentAnalysisHandler, online.ElasticManager, online.ParagraphAnalysisHandler, online.ScoringManager and online.TopicAnalyzer.
-These references should be modified in order to point to the correct directories of the local machine where the code is executed.
+These references should be modified, prior to running the application, to the correct directories of the local machine where the code is executed.
+* The file stopwords.txt must be moved to elasticsearch-1.5.0/config directory before the offline module is initiated in order to successfully create the respective language filter.
+Otherwise, an error will be thrown and the execution of the offline module will fail.
 * The offline module should be run first to create the Elasticsearch index mappings and to populate the index with content (documents) based on the queries present in queries.txt file.
-* Keep in mind that the offline module execution requires an active subscription to Microsoft Azure services since it uses the Bing News Search Engine to collect a list of URLs according to the contents of the queries.txt file.
+Keep in mind that the offline module execution requires an active subscription to Microsoft Azure services since it uses the Bing News Search Engine to collect a list of URLs according to the contents of the queries.txt file.
 There is currently an active subscription key  inside WebParser class which should work out-of-the-box.
 * After the offline module's execution is completed, the online module should be initiated as explained above.
 The application UI should be available on: http://localhost:8080/insight